Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/105-SoftwareStacks.md

     As has been discussed earlier in the course, LUMI runs SUSE Linux and not Ubuntu which is popular on workstations or a Red Hat-derived Linux popular on many clusters.
 Subtle differences between Linux versions can cause compatibility problems that in some cases can be solved with containers.
-But containers won't help you if they are build for different kernel extensions and hardware interfaces.
+But containers won't help you if they are built for different kernel extensions and hardware interfaces.
 -   The **compute nodes also lack some Linux daemons** that may be present on smaller clusters.
 HPE Cray use an optimised Linux version called COS or Cray Operating System on the compute nodes.
 It is optimised to reduce OS jitter and hence to enhance scalability of applications as that is after all the primary